A New Career as a Yoga Teacher.

 Ready to escape the cubicle life and swap your business clothes for yoga pants?

-According to a recent article from Reuters, the financial crisis and increasing unemployment is leading more and more people to pursue careers as yoga teachers.
+According to a recent article from Reuters, the tough economic times of recent years has led more and more people to pursue careers as yoga teachers.
 This might be the perfect time to reconsider your work life, and maybe blow the dust off those dreams of doing something different.